$700,000 FCLF financing

-To learn more about FCLF and Brevard Neighborhood Development Coalition, click here.
+To learn more about FCLF and Neighbor Up Brevard (formerly Brevard Neighborhood Development Coalition), click here.

 To view more photos from the Evans Center groundbreaking, visit FCLF's Flickr Evans Center photo collection.

 To learn more about the Evans Center, visit www.evanscenter.org

-To learn more about Brevard Neighborhood Development Coalition, visit www.bndcserve.org
+To learn more about Neighbor Up Brevard (formerly Brevard Neighborhood Development Coalition), visit www.neighborupbrevard.org

 Pictured above, Architectural rendering of Evans Center upon completion.
 Below, groundbreaking for the Evans Center took place in December 2017.